 The "costly" war with Ethiopia, popularly known as the "Eritrean-Ethiopian war", from May 1998 to June 2000, severely crippled Eritrea's economy.
 GDP growth in 1999 fell to less than 1%, and GDP decreased by 8.2% in 2000.
 In May 2000, the war resulted in some $600 million in property damage and loss, including losses of $225 million in livestock and 55,000 homes.
 The war also destroyed the rail link between Asmara and Massawa, and prevented the planting of crops in Eritrea's most productive region.
 This caused food production to drop by 62%.
 Just like in neighboring Ethiopia and other countries in the horn of Africa, extreme poverty and hunger continue to threaten several innocent lives in Eritrea today.

 Poor education (illiteracy) remains a major problem in Eritrea today.
 Eritrea has a literacy rate of about 67.8% for the total population with the female literacy rate hovering around 57.5%.
-In other words, just about 57.5% of the total population of females above the age 15 living in Eritrea today can read and write.
-Although this literacy rate is far better than in countries such as Burkina Faso, this literacy rate falls far below expectation in today's Africa especially in a poor war-torn country like Eritrea starting from scratch.
-The government of Eritrea today continues to ignore the education sector as if unimportant to economic and social developments.
-Instead of improving the quality of education in Eritrea today, the government of Eritrea continues spending millions upon millions of dollars on the military and party-owned businesses both home and abroad while the poor and innocent continue to die in silence.
+In other words, just about 57.5% of the total population of females above the age 15 living in Eritrea today, can read and write.
+Although this literacy rate is above average in this part of Africa, Eritrea's literacy rate falls far below expectations compared to many other African countries.
+Unfortunately however, the current government of Eritrea doesn't pay much attention to sector of education.